taivlam/research-project-2018-2019/README.md

 * SSHFS (to transfer files between a remote server)
 * Git version control (on Keybase)
 * LaTeX (BibTeX and bibliography styles, custom commands, nonbreaking spaces with `~`, and more)
-* how to read scientific papers.
+* how to read scientific papers

-The last one needs some elaboration: although it is more of an art than a scientific procedure or reproducible algorithm, I learned reading scientific papers is so much easier when you have a clear motive or purpose and actionable goals when weeding the important details from the unimportant details while reading.
+"How to read scientific papers" requires some elaboration: although it is more of an art than a scientific procedure or reproducible algorithm, I learned reading scientific papers is so much easier when you have a clear motive or purpose and actionable goals when weeding the important details from the unimportant details while reading.

 * Most of all, I learned how to learn long-term physics - which is drastically different than taking semester-long physics classes.